-E-waste should be handed over to an e-waste recycling service or dropped off at an electronics store that offers recycling.
+To dispose of e-waste, you should take it to an e-waste recycling service or dropped off at an electronics store that offers recycling.
 E-waste includes all electronic items, such as cellphones, laptops, tablets and televisions.
 Trash disposal guidelines are different for e-waste than other household waste due to the harmful chemicals it contains.

-There are several trash disposal options for refrigerators: curbside bulk collection (check your city’s bulk collection schedule; may not be accepted in all cities), donation or a trade-in program through your power company (check for eligibility).
-Refrigerators that have been properly drained of refrigerants may also be accepted in a rental dumpster.
+There are several trash disposal options for appliances: curbside bulk collection (check your city’s bulk collection schedule; may not be accepted in all cities), donation or a trade-in program through your power company (check for eligibility).
+Appliances that contain Freon - like fridges and air conditioners - that have been properly drained of refrigerants may also be accepted in a rental dumpster.